Return to Digital Photography Articles

 - Tendency for blown highlights.
 With a zero-stop exposure correction, it does appear that highlights get blown out if one isn't careful with the dynamic range.
 Working with a 1/3 or 1/2 stop underexposure seems to solve this in most instances (although I rarely need to).
 In addition, shooting in 12-bit RAW allows the highlight range to be expanded.

 - Infrared less sensitive.
 With infra-red shots on the Canon Elan II, the sprocket-counter uses an IR sensor pair, which leads to some reports of fogging, however the resulting shots are great.
 While the Canon 10d obviously doesn't support IR-sensitive film, using a Hoya R72 or Kodak/Wratten 89B gel will improve the camera's sensitivity to the IR end of the spectrum.
 Unfortunately, the dSLR has an IR filter built-in, so the images will never be as good as a film-base SLR IR shot.
 Nonetheless one can get some decent results.
-Note that there is a company that will remove the IR filter from the sensor (See the links page under Commercial Sites -> Cameras), but this pretty much makes the camera IR-only (recommended for Canon d30).
+Note that there is a company that will remove the IR filter from the sensor, but this pretty much makes the camera IR-only (recommended for Canon d30).

 - No infrared receiver.
 The Elan II allowed remote triggering of the shutter release with a cheap transmitter.
 This was very handy for group pictures (with me involved).
 The 10d doesn't have such a receiver, so one is left with only the timed shutter release mode.
 Wireless remote releases for the Canon 10d are very expensive.
 For all macro and long-exposure shots I simply use the 2 second timed release.